 A sublease is a lease or rental agreement between a tenant who already holds a lease to a commercial space or property and another party—called the sublessee or subtenant—who wants to use part or all of that space.
-The tenant assigns or gives certain rights to the sublessee that he holds under the terms of his own original lease with the landlord.
+The tenant assigns or gives certain rights to the sublessee that they hold under the terms of their own original lease with the landlord.

-A sublessee pays his rent to the original tenant who is commonly called the sublessor.
-He may either share the rented space with the sublessor or take over the entire space from him.
-He does not pay his rent directly to the landlord.
+A sublessee pays their rent to the original tenant, who is commonly called the sublessor.
+They may either share the rented space with the sublessor or take over the entire space; they don't pay rent directly to the landlord.

 The sublessor remains legally responsible for the rent payments to the landlord under the terms of the original lease.
-If the sublessee doesn't remit the rent, the sublessor must come out of his own pocket for the money or risk violating the terms of the original lease.
+If the sublessee doesn't pay the rent, the responsibility falls on the sublessor.
 It's always a good idea to screen your potential subtenant for this reason.
-Take a look at his credit report before entering into a sublease with him.
+Take a look at their credit report before entering into a sublease with them.

-Likewise, the original tenant or sublessor would be legally responsible for the cost of repairs if the subtenant damages the property in some way unless this eventuality is covered in the sublease.
-Even then, the sublessor remains responsible for the damage under his original contract or lease with the landlord if the subtenant defaults and refuses to pay up.
-A sublease does not supersede the original lease.
-It's more of a private arrangement between the sublessor and the sublessee.
+The original tenant or sublessor would be legally responsible for the cost of repairs if the sublessee damages the property unless this eventuality is covered in the sublease.
+Even then, the sublessor remains responsible for the damage under his original contract or lease with the landlord if the sublessee defaults and refuses to pay up.
+A sublease doesn't supersede the original lease; it's more of a private arrangement between the sublessor and sublessee.

-A sublessor cannot legally assign rights to a sublessee that he doesn't already hold under the terms of his own lease or rental arrangement with the landlord.
-For example, the leased space may be in a large complex with certain parking slots awarded to each tenant.
-The sublessor cannot grant more parking slots than he has a right to under the terms of his original lease, although he's within his rights to give less.
+A sublessor cannot legally assign rights to a sublessee that they don't already hold under the terms of their own lease or rental arrangement with the landlord.
+For example, if the leased space is in a complex with assigned parking spots, the sublessor can't grant more parking spots than they have a right to under the terms of their original lease—although they are within their rights to give less.